Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

               </HELP>
               </KEYWORD>

-:kword:`TMOS`
+:kword:`TINTensities`
-  Activate the computation of oscillator strengths and rotatory strengths using the non-relativistic Hamiltonian with the explicit Coulomb-field vector operator (:math:`A`) in the weak field approximation.
+  Activate the computation of transition intensities (oscillator strengths and rotatory strengths) using the non-relativistic Hamiltonian with the explicit Coulomb-field vector operator (:math:`A`) in the weak field approximation.

-  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="TMOS" APPEAR="Transition moments - oscillator strength" KIND="SINGLE" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="TINT" APPEAR="Transition intensities (exponential)" KIND="SINGLE" LEVEL="ADVANCED">
-              %%Keyword: TMOS <advanced>
+              %%Keyword: TINTensities <advanced>
               <HELP>
-              Activate the computation of oscillators strengths rotatory strengths using the non-relativistic Hamiltonian with the explicit Coulomb-field vector operator (A) in the weak field approximation.
+              Activate the computation of transition intensities (oscillator strengths and rotatory strengths) using the non-relativistic Hamiltonian with the explicit Coulomb-field vector operator (A) in the weak field approximation.
               </HELP>
               </KEYWORD>

-:kword:`L-EFfective`
+:kword:`IIORder`
-  Set the order of the Lebedev grids used in the interpolation of the solid angles in association with the :kword:`TMOS` option.
+  Set the order of the Lebedev grids used in the isotropic integration of transition intensities in association with the :kword:`TINT` option.
 Default value is 5.
   Other allowed values are: 7, 11, 17, 23, 29, 35, 41, 47, 53, and 59.

-  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="L-EFF" APPEAR="Order of Lebedev integration" KIND="INT" MIN_VALUE="0" DEFAULT_VALUE="5" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="IIORDER" APPEAR="Isotropic integration order" KIND="INT" MIN_VALUE="5" DEFAULT_VALUE="5" LEVEL="ADVANCED">
-              %%Keyword: L-Eff <advanced>
+              %%Keyword: IIORder <advanced>
               <HELP>
-              Set the order of the Lebedev grids used in the interpolation of the solid angles in association with the TMOS option.
+              Set the order of the Lebedev grids used in the isotropic integration of transition intensities in association with the TINT option.
 Default value is 5.
               Other allowed values are: 7, 11, 17, 23, 29, 35, 41, 47, 53, and 59.
               </HELP>
               </KEYWORD>

 :kword:`PRRAw`
-  Print the raw directions for the exact semi-classical intensities (see the :kword:`TMOS` keyword).
+  Print the raw directions for the exact semi-classical intensities (see the :kword:`TINT` keyword).

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="PRRA" APPEAR="Print raw directions" KIND="SINGLE" LEVEL="ADVANCED">
               %%Keyword: PRRAw <advanced>
               <HELP>
               Print the raw directions for the exact semi-classical intensities
               </HELP>
-              (see the TMOS keyword).
+              (see the TINT keyword).
               </KEYWORD>

 :kword:`PRWEighted`
-  Print the weighted directions for the exact semi-classical intensities (see the :kword:`TMOS` keyword).
+  Print the weighted directions for the exact semi-classical intensities (see the :kword:`TINT` keyword).

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="PRWE" APPEAR="Print weighted directions" KIND="SINGLE" LEVEL="ADVANCED">
               %%Keyword: PRWEighted <advanced>
               <HELP>
               Print the weighted directions for the exact semi-classical intensities
               </HELP>
-              (see the TMOS keyword).
+              (see the TINT keyword).
               </KEYWORD>

-:kword:`KVECtor`
+:kword:`DIREction`
   Define the direction of the incident light for which we will compute transition moments and oscillator strengths.
 The keyword is followed by an integer :math:`n`, the number of directions, and then :math:`n` lines with three real numbers each specifying the direction.
 The values do not need to be normalized.

-  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="KVECTOR" APPEAR="The wave k-vector" KIND="REALS_COMPUTED" SIZE="3" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="DIRECTION" APPEAR="Direction of propagation" KIND="REALS_COMPUTED" SIZE="3" LEVEL="ADVANCED">
-              %%Keyword: kVector <advanced>
+              %%Keyword: DIREction <advanced>
               <HELP>
               Define the direction of the incident light for which we will compute transition moments and oscillator strengths.
 The keyword